- Amazing Technicolor Population: Beyond these eight, various multicolored background Bombermen started appearing since around Bomberman '93.

 - Space Police: Defenders of the universe, even if it's mostly only White taking it seriously.

 - Throw Down the Bomblet: The most notable users of explosives in the series.
+Practically every other character has this ability as well.

 - Vocal Evolution: During most of Hudson Soft's tenure, all Bombermen sounded alike (with the exceptions being in spinoffs like Panic Bomber and the animes).
 The voice was often high-pitched and scratchy, and would sometimes get replaced with slightly deeper or softer voices later on.
 In Super Bomberman R, they each have their own voices to suit their personalities.